Symbol1/Symbol1.github.io/paper/polar/README.md

 # Polar Comments

-The following is my works on polar coding, from the oldest to the newest.
+The following are my works on polar coding, from the oldest to the newest.

 |  Abbreviation  |  Title                                                              |
 | :------------: | :-----------------------------------------------------------------: |